Albertus Magnus College

-Albertus Magnus College is a private Catholic university in New Haven, Connecticut.
-Founded by the Dominican Sisters of St. Mary of the Springs (now Dominican Sisters of Peace), it is located in the Prospect Hill neighborhood of New Haven, near the border with Hamden.
+Albertus Magnus College is a private Catholic university in New Haven, Connecticut, United States.
+It was founded in 1925 by the Dominican Sisters of St. Mary of the Springs (now Dominican Sisters of Peace).
+Its campus is in the Prospect Hill neighborhood of New Haven, near the border with Hamden.

 History

 Albertus Magnus College was founded in 1925 by the Dominican Sisters of St. Mary of the Springs.
 The dedication speaker was James Rowland Angell, the president of nearby Yale University.
 All classes and offices were first housed in Rosary Hall, a Palladian-style mansion that has since been converted for use as the institution's main library.
-The college's first chaplain, Rev. Artur Chandler, stated that the college's initial goal was to educate women "to become thinkers and leaders and the noble among the ladyhood of the future."
+The college's first chaplain, Artur Chandler, stated that the college's initial goal was to educate women "to become thinkers and leaders and the noble among the ladyhood of the future."